 1.2 How Does Laser Engraving Work on Business Cards?

-Laser engraving works by directing a high-powered laser onto the surface of the business card.
-The laser beam vaporizes or burns a thin layer of material, creating sharp, detailed lines.
-Depending on the type of card material:
+Laser engraving works by directing a concentrated laser beam onto the surface of the business card.
+The laser removes a thin layer of material or changes its color, producing sharp, highly detailed marks without using ink or chemicals.

-- Wood or bamboo cards develop rich, dark engravings with natural contrast.
+- Wood and bamboo: Rich, dark engravings with natural contrast.

-1.3 What Engraving Machine Works Best for Business Cards Engraving?
+1.3 Best Laser Engraving Machines for Business Cards

 The most commonly used machines for business cards engraving are diode laser engravers, since they work well on materials like wood, acrylic, leather, and coated paper card and stainless steel, aluminum, or titanium business cards.

-For home or small-scale business cards laser engraving project, diode laser engraver like LP5, LP4 or even LP3 are the good choice.
-Because these business cards laser engraving machines are easy to use and budget-friendly.
+For home or small-scale business cards laser engraving project, business cards laser engraving machines like LP5 and LP4 are the good choice.

 Part 2: Why Use Laser Engraving for Business Cards?